5l1v3r1/pragmash/SYNTAX.md

     ls /this/path\ has\ spaces\ without\ quotes
     ls /this/path\\has\\backslashes\nand\nnewlines

-In addition, a command's output can be used as an argument to another command using backticks:
+In addition, a command's output can be used as an argument to another command using parentheses:

-    read `replace http://aqnichol.com aqnichol google`
+    read (replace http://aqnichol.com aqnichol google)

 It is also possible to nest backticks:

-    read `replace http://aqnichol.com \`cat old_domain.txt\` google`
+    read (replace http://aqnichol.com (cat old_domain.txt) google)

 ## Comments